rasbt/python-machine-learning-book-2nd-edition/docs/errata/README.md

 pg.
 91

 On the top of the page, it says "Here, p (i | t ) is the proportion of the samples that belong to class c."
 The "*c*" should be changed to *i*.

 pg.
+101

+The text description references "entropy" as the impurity criterion being used in the `RandomForestClassifier`.
+However, `"gini"` is used in the code example, and thus "entropy" should be changed to "gini" in the text as well.

+pg.
 136